-- 1.1 The principle overarching power the Council can rely on to participate in the scheme is Section 1 Localism Act 2011 ("General Power of Competence") as a power of first resort. - 1.2 The GPC is a very broad power and Section 1 states that:- - (1) A local authority has the power to do anything that individuals generally may do. - (2) [The power] applies to things that an individual may do even though they are in nature, extent or otherwise: - (a) unlike anything the authority may do apart from subsection (1), or - (b) unlike anything that other public bodies may do. - 1.3 Section 1(4)(c) provides that where the GPC is conferred on the authority to do something, it can do it in any way whatever, including for, or otherwise than for, the benefit of the authority, its area or persons resident or present in its area. - 1.4 The generality of the power is not limited by the existence of any other power of the authority which (to any extent) overlaps the general power. - 1.5 However, there are limitations set out in Section 2 of the Act and imposed on the GPC and these are: - (1) if the exercise of the GPC overlaps with a pre-commencement power then GPC is subject to the same restrictions as that power - (2) GPC does not enable the council to do anything which it is unable to do because of a pre-commencement limitation - (3) GPC does not enable the council to do anything which it is unable to do because of a post commencement limitation which is expressed to apply to GPC. - 1.6 In addition, under sections 3 and 4 of the Act there are express limitations on charging for statutory services and activities undertaken for a commercial purpose under the GPC. - 1.7 The exercise of the GPC is subject to administrative law principles such as "reasonableness" and quasi fiduciary duty.
+- 1.1 The principle overarching power the Council can rely on to participate in the scheme is Section 1 Localism Act 2011 ("General Power of Competence") as a power of first resort. - 1.2 The GPC is a very broad power and Section 1 states that:- - (1) A local authority has the power to do anything that individuals generally may do. - (2) [The power] applies to things that an individual may do even though they are in nature, extent or otherwise: - (a) unlike anything the authority may do apart from subsection (1), or - (b) unlike anything that other public bodies may do. - 1.3 It provides that where the GPC is conferred on the authority to do something, it can be do it in any way whatever, including for, or otherwise than for, the benefit of the authority, its area or persons resident or present in its area. - 1.4 The generality of the power is not limited by the existence of any other power of the authority which (to any extent) overlaps the general power.
+However, there are limitations set out in Section 2 of the Act and imposed on the GPC and these are: - (1) if the exercise of the GPC overlaps with a pre-commencement power then GPC is subject to the same restrictions as that power - (2) GPC does not enable the council to do anything which it is unable to do because of a pre-commencement limitation - (3) GPC does not enable the council to do anything which it is unable to do because of a post commencement limitation which is expressed to apply to GPC